CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 - Fill in the project name and project description.
 You can edit these later if needed.
 - Choose the Project category to be **“Academic”** (if you are a researcher and a member of Finnish higher education institution)
 - If your project involves handling personal data, choose "Yes" for the field: **We handle personal data in this project**.
 - Next, under Terms of Use, ensure you meet the **Prerequisites and Responsibilities** to be a CSC Project Manager.
 For research projects, the Project Manager should be an experienced researcher (e.g., postdoc, group leader, professor, or doctoral researcher employed by a research organization). **Note for Students:** If you are a student, please have your supervisor create the CSC project or contact us at servicedesk@csc.fi (subject: sensitive data) for assistance.
-Is is not possible to access SD Services with a student account.
+It is not possible to access SD Services with a student account.
 - Finally, read and accept the terms of use.
 - Click **“Create a project”**.